Execute a Winning Strategy: Top 4 Tips

 1. Ruthlessly Focus on What Matters Most

 Most organizations can effectively drive only two to three major strategic initiatives at a time.
-Yet many leadership teams overload their agenda with too many goals and workstreams, diluting focus and leaving employees unsure where to invest their energy.
+Yet many leadership teams overload their agendas with too many goals and workstreams, diluting focus and leaving employees unsure where to invest their energy.

 2. Ensure Your Strategic Plan Is Ambitious — but Achievable